 Cats marking territory in the house.

 Can tea tree oil be used to get OLD cat urine smells out of carpet and carpet pad?
 If so, how do I mix it and use it?
+What do you recommend for a cat urine odor eliminator?
 Any suggestions will be appreciated!

 Editors Note: JT, cat urine smells are extremely difficult to get out of the carpet.
 I have had a lot of experience as a carpet cleaner and installer over the years.
 You can view some of the information on removing stains and odors at